-- Permanent employees who choose to do so may participate in the A W Edwards Keeping in Touch Days.
-A "keeping in touch day" is where, with the mutual consent, an employee performs work for the Company in order to keep in touch with their employment.
-This assists in the facilitation of a return to employment after a period of Parental Leave this may include training days, planning days and conferences. - Whilst on Primary Carers leave and where your team supervisor / manager will keep you up-to-date and informed about such things as departmental changes, job specific information and training programs, invitations to company social events and general company news as necessary. - Keeping in touch days can be worked in various ways - as a part day - one day at a time - a few days at a time, or - all at once - The Primary Carer is eligible for 10 paid KITD's over the period of leave and is paid normal pay and accumulates leave entitlements for each keeping in touch day (or part day). - If on a period of "unpaid maternity leave" (outside any paid parental leave) a paid activity of 1 hour or more on a day for the purpose of KITD count as one Keeping in Touch Day.
-This counts towards the 10-day limit.
-(Paid @ 8 hours for any hours worked that day which will attract .62 hours in annual leave accrual, super also applicable) - Keeping in touch days can occur at least 42 days after the date of birth or adoption of the child or earlier if the employee requests it.
+- Permanent employees who choose to do so may participate in the AW Edwards Keeping in Touch Days.
+A "keeping in touch day" is where, with the mutual consent, an employee performs work for the Company in order to keep in touch.
+This assists in the facilitation of a return to employment after a period of Parental Leave this may include training days, planning days and conferences. - Keeping in touch days can be worked in various ways: - as a part day - one day at a time - a few days at a time, or all at once - The Primary Carer is eligible for 10 paid KITD's over the period of leave and is paid normal pay and accumulates leave entitlements for each keeping in touch day (or part day pro-rata). - Keeping in touch days can occur at least 42 days after the date of birth or adoption of the child or earlier if the employee requests it.
 If a request is made, a keeping in touch day can't be worked earlier than 4 days after the date of birth or placement of the child. - The employer and employee have to agree to the keeping in touch days.
 An employee doesn't have to use keeping in touch days if they don't want to.